[Video Tip] How To Make Talking Heads Look Great: Lighting

 IS BAD LIGHTING ACTUALLY THAT BIG A DEAL?

-We can't, in good conscience, call out any specific example of bad lighting and bad production value.
-But think about the commercials you see on television.
-Specifcally, the commercials for lawyers used car salesmen.
-Have you ever seen one and thought to yourself, "this looks cheesy," or "this guy really seems a little untrustworthy?"
-If so, it's probably the fact that is was filmed very badly.
+If so, it's probably the fact that is was filmed very badly, and probably with bad lighting.
 And that lack of professional video definitely affects our opinions in some way.
 The good news is that the reverse is true.
 Good production values = good branding and trustworthiness.

 AN EXAMPLE OF HOW WE LIT A TALKING HEAD